Frequently Asked Questions About the 2020-21 Academic Year

 Due to the distancing protocols, students who are not in residence are unable to enter in and visit friends in residence as access will be restricted.

-The rate increase for Tuition is 2%, which was reduced from the originally planned increase of 4%.
+The previously-planned rate increase for tuition was 2%, which had been reduced from the originally planned increase of 4%.

 The Office of Educational Financing is preparing financial aid award letters that reflect the costs of tuition, housing, and other allowances taking into account whether or not you will be living on- or off-campus and for which portion of the academic year.